thesandboxgame/sandbox-smart-contracts/packages/marketplace/docs/royalties-registry/RoyaltiesRegistry.md

 ### Royalties By Token

-The royalties for a given token contract address can be setup by the owner (Ownable) of that contract or the owner of the RoyaltiesRegistry contract and saved into the contract.
+The royalties for a given token contract address can be set up by the owner (Ownable) of that contract or the owner of the RoyaltiesRegistry contract and saved into the contract.

 ### Upgradeable